 How long Relay can keep buffered events in memory before dropping them.
 You can increase this value if you anticipate when your Relay may need to keep events in memory for longer than the default value.

 cache.project_expiry(in seconds, default: 300)

-To stay operational, Relay regularly fetches project configurations from the Sentry upstream.
+To stay operational, Relay regularly fetchesprojectRepresents your service in Sentry and allows you to scope events to a distinct application.configurations from the Sentry upstream.
 This setting controls how often Relay fetches that configuration.
 You can decrease this value to make the configuration propagation more frequent.
 For example, if you later change data scrubbing options in your project settings in Sentry, your Relay instance will become aware of those changes faster.

 cache.project_grace_period(in seconds, default: 0)